TJBChris/memorex_vis/README.md

 From a DOS standpoint, many common INT 21H calls are modified, redirected, or unimplemnted.
 There is no command interpreter.
 A file named COMMAND exists in ROM, but references VIS BIOS extensions rather than being a command interpreter.
 Additionally, there is no writable file system in VIS.
 As a result, many common MS-DOS calls for file handling are absent or behave differently than expected.
 There are two available drive letters in VIS:

 * **A:** - The CD-ROM drive.
 * **B:** - A redirector for executable code stored on the Save-It cartridge.
 This was used during development of the VIS hardware.
 The B: drive redirector presented one file (**CARD.EXE**) to MS-DOS if an executable Save-It cartridge was inserted.
-The ability to boot from Save-It cartridges was removed from tbe BIOS in retail units.
+The ability to boot an un-blessed operating system from Save-It cartridges was removed from tbe BIOS in retail units, though the ability to boot MAKETATM-blessed MS-DOS applications is supported.

 Like DOS, Modular Windows is a highly-customized version of Windows 3.1 for set-top use.
 The Kernel, GDI, and USER portions have significant changes.
 Many common calls and functions available in Windows 3.1 are modified or removed.
 For example: